Christianity in Iran: Christian converts from Islam

 It is difficult to obtain accurate figures for Protestants of all denominations and Catholics in Iran.
 Complicating the matter is the mixture of ethnic identity with religious affiliation, and the number of Muslim converts to Christianity, who as discussed above have a strong incentive to conceal themselves.
 Most informants often referred to "only a few thousand" in estimating the overall numbers of non-ethnic Christians in Iran.
 According to the data from the mid 1990s, all Protestant churches in Iran claimed an ethnic and Iranian membership of 5,000, 8,000, 10,000 or 15,000.
 A 2015 study estimated (describing this as a conservative estimate) that there were 100,000 Christian believers from a Muslim background living in Iran, most of them evangelical or Pentecostal Christians.
-Significant numbers of Muslims convert to Christianity in Iran, estimates range from 300,000 to 500,000 by various sources.
-Other estimates put the numbers between 800,000 to 3 million.
+Significant numbers of Muslim converts to Christianity in Iran are estimated to range from 300,000 to 500,000 by various sources.
+Other estimates put the numbers between 800,000 and 3 million.

-According to scholar Ladan Boroumand "Iran today is witnessing the highest rate of Christianization in the world", and according to scholar Shay Khatiri of Johns Hopkins University “Islam is the fastest shrinking religion in there [Iran], while Christianity is growing the fastest”, and in 2018 "up to half a million Iranians are Christian converts from Muslim families, and most of these Christians are evangelicals", and he adds "recent estimates claim that the number might have climbed up to somewhere between 1 million and 3 million".
+According to scholar Ladan Boroumand, "Iran today is witnessing the highest rate of Christianization in the world."
+According to scholar Shay Khatiri of Johns Hopkins University, “Islam is the fastest shrinking religion in there [Iran], while Christianity is growing the fastest”, and in 2018 "up to half a million Iranians are Christian converts from Muslim families, and most of these Christians are evangelicals."
+He adds that "recent estimates claim that the number might have climbed up to somewhere between 1 million and 3 million".

 In May 2019 Iran's Intelligence Minister Mahmoud Alavi expressed concern over Iranian Muslims converting to Christianity and said the Intelligence Ministry have dispatched agents active in "countering the advocates of Christianity" to areas where there is a potential for people to convert.
+In June 2024, it was reported that the Iranian judiciary sentenced five Christian converts to a total of over 25 years in prison.